-The main part of the EA is the evaluator's testing defined in Chapter 7, Evaluation Activities for PAD testing.
-The evaluator should not require a detailed design description of PAD from the developer because it's beyond the scope of assurance level claimed in [BIOPP-Module].
+The main part of the EA is the evaluator's testing defined in Chapter 7, Evaluation Activities for PAD a.
+TSS, BMD or AGD guidance states that the TOE prevents the use of the artefact during biometric enrolment

 The evaluator shall report the summary of result of EA defined above, especially how the evaluator reaches the Pass/Fail judgement based on the Pass/Fail criteria.